ciaeric/ciaeric.github.io/_posts/2018-04-29-Accumulative-Calculation.md

 ---
 ### Calculate Monthly Return:

 As we know, the formula is **Monthly Return(n)/Monthly Return(n-1) - 1**, so I need previous month value to do this calculation.
-In SQL, you could easily use LAG function
+In SQL, we could easily use LAG function
 ```
 LAG([Value],1) OVER (PARTITION BY [Product] ORDER BY [Date] DESC)
 ```